Carol II of Romania: Road to abdication

-On 5 September 1940, Antonescu became Prime Minister, and Carol transferred most of his dictatorial powers to him.Final Report, p.320; Morgan, p.85; Ornea, p.326 As Prime Minister, Antonescu was a man acceptable to both the Iron Guard and the traditional elite.
+On 5 September 1940, Antonescu became prime minister, and Carol transferred most of his dictatorial powers to him.Final Report, p.
+320 As prime minister, Antonescu was a man acceptable to both the Iron Guard and the traditional elite.
 Carol planned to stay as king after appointing Antonescu and initially Antonescu did not support the popular demand for Carol's abdication.
-Antonescu had become Prime Minister, but he had a weak political base.
+Antonescu had become prime minister, but he had a weak political base.
 As an Army officer, Antonescu was a loner, an arrogant and aloft man with an extremely bad temper who as a consequence was very unpopular with his fellow officers.
 Antonescu's relations with the politicians were no better, and as such Antonescu was initially unwilling to move against the king until he had some political allies.
 Carol ordered Antonescu and General Dumitru Coroamă who commanded the troops in Bucharest to shoot down demonstrators in front of the royal palace, an order that both refused to obey.
 It was only on 6 September 1940, when Antonescu learned of a plot to murder him headed by another member of the camarilla General Paul Teodorescu that Antonescu joined the chorus demanding Carol's abdication.
 With public opinion solidly against him and with the Army refusing to obey his orders, Carol was forced to abdicate.

-Concerning the claim of the American historian Larry Watts that it was Carol that allied Romania to Nazi Germany and that Marshal Ion Antonescu had unwillingly inherited an alliance with Germany in 1940, the Canadian historian Dov Lungu wrote:"The author's [Watts] claim that Romania's de facto alliance with Germany under Antonescu was the work of Carol, who began laying its foundations for it as early as 1938, is wide off the mark.
-Carol's concessions to Germany were made half-heartedly and delayed as much as possible in the hope that the western powers would regain the initiative on the political-diplomatic front and, from September 1939, the military one.
+Concerning the claim of the American historian Larry Watts that it was Carol that allied Romania to Nazi Germany and that Marshal Ion Antonescu had unwillingly inherited an alliance with Germany in 1940, the Canadian historian Dov Lungu wrote:

+[Watts's] claim that Romania's de facto alliance with Germany under Antonescu was the work of Carol, who began laying its foundations for it as early as 1938, is wide off the mark.
+Carol's concessions to Germany were made half–heartedly and delayed as much as possible in the hope that the western powers would regain the initiative on the political-diplomatic front and, from September 1939, the military one.
 He finally did change his country's external economic and political orientation, but only in the spring of 1940, when German hegemony on the Continent seemed imminent.
-In addition, there is more than a subtle distinction between Carol's request in the last weeks of his rule for the dispatch of a German military mission to train the ill-prepared Romanian Army and Antonescu's decision almost immediately after assuming power to fight on Germany's side until the very end.
-In fact, in his desire to regain the province of Bessarabia, Antonescu was keener than the Germans' in Romania's participation in an anti-Soviet war".
+In addition, there is more than a subtle distinction between Carol's request in the last weeks of his rule for the dispatch of a German military mission to train the ill–prepared Romanian Army and Antonescu's decision almost immediately after assuming power to fight on Germany's side until the very end.
+In fact, in his desire to regain the province of Bessarabia, Antonescu was keener than the Germans' in Romania's participation in an anti-Soviet war.